PAntoine/vimgitlog/README.md

 Configuration
 -------------

-The defult configuration is one that supports backward compatibility, this is really to not mess up the workflow of people that currently use GITLOG.
+The default configuration is one that supports backward compatibility, this is really to not mess up the workflow of people that currently use GITLOG.
 But, to make the new features usable I suggest that the following configurations are used.
 Obviously your workflow use whatever configurations you want.